Looking for a solution to manage your knowledge. Knowledge base software are the perfect solution to your problems. Read on…

 A knowledge base software is a tool that helps organize all of a company’s knowledge in one place for easy storage and retrieval.
 It acts as a central repository for all data, information, and knowledge of the organization.
 Knowledge base software helps:

 - Improves the quality of customer service

 A knowledge base can be used by both your customers and your employees.
 New employees can use a knowledge base to learn more about your company and its products (internal knowledge base) while customers can use a knowledge base to quickly find solutions to their queries without calling customer support (external knowledge base).

-The Best Knowledge Base Software in 2020
+Our Recommended Best Knowledge Base Software

 According to Ernst & Young, 40% of employees are poor or very poor at transferring knowledge.
 On top of that, employees spend 7–20% of their job time replicating existing solutions for others.